extide/Install-OpenSSH/README.md

 If set to $True then Public Key Authentication will be disabled in the sshd_config

 Defaults to $True
+#### $AutoStartSSHD
+If set to $true, then sshd service will be configured for Automatic Start

+If set to $false, then sshd will be set to manual start

+Defaults to $true
+#### $AutoStartSSHAGENT
+If set to $true, then sshd service will be configured for Automatic Start

+If set to $false, then sshd will be set to manual start

+Defaults to $false
 #### $GitUrl
 The URL to the Git Repo releases list